stevenferrer/image-cropping/README.md

 # image-cropping
-A demo of server side image cropping
+A demo of server side image cropping.